JupiterMack/torollama/README.md

 # TorOllama MCP Server

-A professional Model Context Protocol (MCP) server that provides TOR network connectivity for Ollama and other AI models, enabling anonymous web requests and access to hidden services.
+A Model Context Protocol (MCP) server that provides TOR network connectivity for Ollama and other AI models, enabling anonymous web requests and access to hidden services.

 ## Features